Jonathan Pearce (fighter): Ultimate Fighting Championship

-Pearce made his UFC debut against UFC vet Joe Lauzon, who was coming off a 18 month hiatus, at UFC on ESPN: Reyes vs. Weidman.
+Pearce made his UFC debut against UFC vet Joe Lauzon, who was coming off an 18 month hiatus, at UFC on ESPN 6.
 He lost the fight via technical knockout in round one.

-Pearce was scheduled to face Sean Woodson on November 28, 2020 at UFC on ESPN: Smith vs. Clark.
-However, Woodson withdrew a week before the event due to unknown reasons and was replaced by Kai Kamaka III.
+Pearce was scheduled to face Sean Woodson on November 28, 2020, at UFC on ESPN 18.
+However, Woodson withdrew a week before the event for unknown reasons and was replaced by Kai Kamaka III.
 He won the bout via TKO in the second round.